NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_CLIENT_AUTHENTICATION_AUTHORIZATION.md

 - Custom message
 - Post authentication

+### Registering Users

+Although the KGE Archive "Cogito" subsystem was originally configured for user-initiated account registration, administrative registration of users is now the norm.
+There are several options: user-initiated but administratively vetted users; administrator registration of users one at a time using the dashboard; or batch loading of users (again, using the dashboard).

+Batch loading is the preferred channel (see [user loading with CSV files](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-using-import-tool.html) for details).
+Note the requirement to set up a [service role with CloudWatch log permissions](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-using-import-tool-cli-cloudwatch-iam-role.html).
+Viewing the Cloud Watch logs is very helpful  for debugging user records being uploaded.
+The CSV file needs to have the exact CSV headers (download as noted).
+One "gotcha" to avoid in user record fields are spurious commas in the values of the fields (they tend to be parsed as CSV delimiters!).
+Note that some fields need to have a boolean values properly set even if not directly used in the authentication (i.e. **cognito:mfa_enabled**, **emailed_verified**, **phone_number_verified**).

+Note the

 ## Step 2 - Implement KGE Archive Web Site Login

 The [AWS Cognito procedure for creating a client app login](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-app-integration.html) is our initial guide here.